 Bill Payment Questions:

-For questions regarding electric bill payments or arrangements, please call the office and speak with one of the representatives.
+For questions regarding electric bill payments or arrangements, please call the office and speak with one of our representatives.

 (1) Pay at the SMEC office located in Rainsville.
-Cashiers will accept cash, cashier and personal checks, VISA or MasterCard.
+Cashiers will accept cash, cashier and personal checks, VISA, Discover, MasterCard or American Express.

-(2) After hours use SMEC’s night deposit located near the drive through window at the headquarters building in Rainsville.
+(2) Pay after hours using SMEC’s night deposit located near the drive through window at the headquarters building in Rainsville.
 Cash payment is not recommended for the night deposit.

-(3) Send payments by mail using the self-addressed envelope provided with monthly electric bill statements.
+(3) Send payments by mail using the envelope provided with monthly electric bill statements.

 (4) Pay by automatic bank draft.
-Payment is deducted from a bank account or charged to a credit card each month.
+Payment is recurring and will be deducted from your bank account each month.

-(5) Pay current electric bills at one of the RPS locations or collection agent listed below.
+(5) Pay current electric bills at one of the RPS locations or collection agents listed below.

-(6) Click on the Pay Bill Online tab and follow instructions to pay by electronic check, VISA or MasterCard.
+(6) Click on the Pay Bill Online tab and follow instructions to pay by electronic check, VISA, Discover, MasterCard or American Express.
 An account number and password are required to enter this area.
+Online payments must be made before 11 p.m., otherwise they will be posted the following business day.

 (7) Levelized billing is available for those who qualify.

-(8) Download the free SMEC app for iPhone and Android to your mobile device.
+(8) Download the free SMEC app for iPhone and Android to access online payment options on your mobile device.

 (9) Call 1-844-PAY-SMEC anytime (except 11 p.m. until 1 a.m. due to system maintenance) to pay by credit card or e-check.
 To pay by e-check a check profile must be set up through the website.